annaS000/stock-analysis/README.md

 #### **2017 Performance Chart**
 ![2017 chart](https://raw.githubusercontent.com/annaS000/stock-analysis/main/Resources/2017-chart-refactored.png)
 ##### **A Closer look at 2017:**
 > Here we can see that the company Daqo did exceptionally well in 2017 with a whopping 199.4% return.
-All but one of other companies also did well this year.
+All but one of the other companies also did well this year.
 Why might this be?
 After a quick visit to Google, I found that 2017 faced many natural disasters.
 According to the National Oceanic and Atmospheric Administration, "During 2017, the U.S. experienced a historic year of weather and climate disasters.
 In total, the U.S. was impacted by 16 separate billion-dollar disaster events including: three tropical cyclones, eight severe storms, two inland floods, a crop freeze, drought and wildfire."
 This amount of tragedy in a year may have been a wake up call to many people to invest in green energy in efforts to slow down climate change.
 [Visit NOAA here for more information](https://www.climate.gov/news-features/blogs/beyond-data/2017-us-billion-dollar-weather-and-climate-disasters-historic-year)

 #### **2018 Performance Chart**